Message Board 16th Sept. 2014:

 DADWA is grateful to all those senior members (SAG & NFSG) who have contributed Rs.5000/- and to others who have contributed Rs.2000/- for the legal corpus of DADWA to meet the legal expenses in its ongoing court cases.

 The Govt. of Delhi has released a list of 528 doctors on 20-8-14 who have been inducted into Delhi Health Service as part of initial constitution of DHS w.e.f.
 23-122009.
 They were earlier working on contract for several years.
-Unfortunately the Delhi Govt. has failed to do so for those contractual doctors appointed after 2006 who continue to remain on contract and may be axed as and when a regular doctor joins on their posts.
-DDWA appeals the government to take note of their predicament and act in their favour as well.
+Unfortunately a large number of doctors appointed on contract are still left out of DHS formation at the ‘initial constitution’ stage for not fault of theirs.
+They face the prospect of being replaced by a regularly appointed doctor who may be one of their own erstwhile colleagues.
+DAWA appeals the government to take note of their predicament and act in their favour as well.

 -Dr. Vijay Rai, Secretary DADWA

 PS: Members are requested to contribute generously to DADWA’s legal corpus through cheques payable to “Delhi Admn.
 Doctors’ Welfare Association” and send it to the treasurer “Dr. B.K.
 Dey, 45, Harit Niketan, West Enclave, Pitampura, Delhi -110034” In case of any difficulty he may be contacted on 9999882644